 For a list of pages with W3C errors, go to WebSite Auditor's Site Audit dashboard and click on Pages with W3C HTML errors and warnings and Pages with W3C CSS errors and warnings.
 You'll see the list of pages with the errors in the right-hand part of your screen.

 All fixed?
 Great, now it's time to do some proper SEO and make sure the search engines will fall in love with your site at first crawl.
+Luckily, tools and plugins can help you check your technical SEO quickly.

 If you could do only a single technical SEO task before launching your website, in my opinion, it should be this one — make sure that crawlers can easily access your site pages and content.